Previous | Next

 Evina opened his mouth to speak but quickly shut it again.
-He stared forward and tried not to look at the shadowy figure of himself.
+He stared forward and tried not to look at the dark figure of himself.

-"Yeah, and what about that creep uh...
+"Yeah, and what about that creep, uh...
 Harold Doom, was it?
-Do you think he would've just dropped dead?
+Do you think he would've dropped dead on his own?
 There was no way you could have found him, let alone fought him, without the cogs, those very same cogs that continue to live because of me."

 The Shadow was amused, and a grin stretched across its face.
 "Oh, Evina, that's one thing I still can't understand about you.
 I gave you a precious gift, something other toons could only dream of, but you still have this delusion that you would be happy living some silly normal life.
 Oh yes, building a career, finding true love and whatnot, settling down.
 It's straight out of a fairy tale.
 Tell me, how are you so sure of this?"

-Evina still couldn't answer but he was feeling more and more frustrated each moment.
+Evina still couldn't answer, but he was feeling more and more frustrated with each passing moment.

-The Shadow shapeshifted into Gyro, older and more miserable than ever.
-"Are you going to miss spending time with me, son?"
+The Shadow shapeshifted into Gyro, older and more miserable than Evina had ever seen him before.
+"Aren't you going to miss spending time with me, son?"

 Now it shapeshifted into a familiar cat.
 "Oh yes, Evina, when you return we will finally be happy together!"